Septima/spatialsuite-s4/README.md

  Created:     03-05-2013
  Copyright:   (c) Septima P/S 2013
- Licence:     Commercially licensed product.
+ License:     Commercially licensed product.
 Please contact Septima to obtain
               a valid license.
               You are granted the right to download and install this module for evaluation purposes free of charge.